 Over the past decade, he has honed essential skills for managing complex programs and change in a way that keeps all eyes focused on value.
-This includes deep experience with advanced technologies and the formulation of best practices informed by real-world lessons learned in areas such as program leadership and project management, business case development, business process design, change management, system integration, and financial management and reporting.
+This includes seasoned experience and a practical approach to delivering advanced technology programs with an emphasis on program leadership and project management, strategy and business case development, process design, system and business integration, change management, and financial management.

-Mike has been a part of West Monroe since earning a bachelor’s degree in electrical engineering from the Milwaukee School of Engineering.
+A former West Monroe intern, Mike has been a part of the firm since earning a bachelor’s degree in electrical engineering from the Milwaukee School of Engineering.
 He is a Professional Engineer and Project Management Professional.

 He enjoys being outdoors – whether that is playing with his two sons, running, or hiking.
 He has hiked the Inca Trail to Machu Picchu.
 Closer to home, he and his wife (a former West Monroe employee) enjoy the Morton Arboretum for family hikes.